 - Research Centers, such as the Center for Ethics and Policy, the Center for International Relations and Politics and the Humanities Center, are available for interested students to participate in.

 - Summer Internship Opportunity Grants enable students to accept relevant and enriching summer internships, which are often unpaid.
 Students selected for this program receive a grant that helps to offset both the out-of-pocket costs and the opportunity costs of accepting such valuable summer internship opportunities.

 - Study Abroad Scholarships are offered by the Dietrich College’s Dean’s Office to encourage study abroad.

-- Senior Honors Program - This is an opportunity for the college's most accomplished and promising seniors to work independently, with the close guidance of a faculty member, in the design and completion of a year-long scholarly or creative project.
+- Senior Honors Program is an opportunity for the college's most accomplished and promising seniors to work independently, with the close guidance of a faculty member, in the design and completion of a year-long scholarly or creative project.

 - Humanities Scholars Program is a rigorous, four-year interdisciplinary program open by invitation.
 The program offers an unparalleled undergraduate experience to student scholars.
 The program exemplifies the humanities at Carnegie Mellon—namely, interdisciplinary research in a technologically rich environment, with an open and forward-thinking stance towards the arts and the sciences.

 - Quantitative Social Science Scholars Program is designed to help outstanding undergraduates acquire advanced quantitative technical skills they can use to impact society as entrepreneurs, policymakers, or social scientists.